parsamajidi21/rapi-android/README.md

 # This is a repo dedicated to porting Android on Raspberry pi 4

+## Boot sequence in Raspberrypi

+1. **BCM2711 Power On**

+State: The ARM cores are off, and the GPU (VideoCore IV) is on.

+At power-on, the GPU is responsible for handling the boot sequence since it operates as the controller for booting the ARM cores.

+2. **First Stage Bootloader (from ROM)**

+The GPU executes the first-stage bootloader, which is stored in ROM (Read-Only Memory) on the SoC.

+Recovery Check: The bootloader checks if there is a recovery.bin file on the SD card.

+If found: It runs the recovery image to reflash or update the EEPROM (Electrically Erasable Programmable Read-Only Memory) with a new bootloader.

+If not found: The process moves to the next stage.

+3. **Bootloader from EEPROM**

+If there is no recovery.bin file, the EEPROM bootloader is executed.
+This bootloader is also run by the GPU, allowing the GPU to access the SD card or any other boot device (e.g., USB, network boot).

+It attempts to load the GPU firmware from the boot partition of the SD card or alternative boot media.

+4. **Loading GPU Firmware (start.elf files)**

+The GPU bootloader reads the start.elf file, which is the firmware for the VideoCore GPU.

+Along with this, the config.txt and cmdline.txt files are also read.

+config.txt: This file configures hardware settings, such as overclocking, resolution, memory split, etc.

+cmdline.txt: This file contains kernel boot parameters for the ARM core, such as root filesystem location and boot arguments.

+5. **ARM CPU Wake-Up**

+After loading and executing the GPU firmware, the start.elf file wakes up the ARM CPU.

+The ARM cores are now brought online and prepared to boot the OS.

+6. **Kernel Boot**

+The kernel image (kernel.img or kernel7.img for 32-bit, and kernel8.img for 64-bit) is loaded into memory.

+The ARM CPU takes over, and the kernel is booted, leading to the boot process of the operating system.

 ## U-Boot

 ### Prepare the Environment for Cross Compilation